Harlansburg, Pennsylvania: History

-John Bently came from Chester county in 1814, and, with his wife and six children - five boys and a girl - located in the village.
-Robert Bently, Esq., the oldest son, has lived within three miles (5 km) of the place ever since, and is now living in the village.

-A log school house was erected about 1820, and the first teacher was an Irishman named David Gourley.
-Before this, schools had been kept in private houses.
-Joseph Campbell taught a small school in his own house about 1815-16, and James McCune always kept one in his house.
+A log school house was erected about 1820, and the first teacher was an Irish immigrant named David Gourley.
+Prior to this point, residents Joseph Campbell and James McCune taught a small schools in their own homes.
 In the winter of 1818, William Jack taught a school east of town, in a house which was built by John Martin for a dwelling.

-During the winter of 1818-19, snow fell to the depth of twenty-six inches, and unless the snow of the present winter equals it, the like has not been known since.
-So say the "old residents."

-A two-story brick school house was built on the hill, in the western part of the village, in the neighborhood of 1857, and is still standing.
-The school has been run as a high-school most of the time since, and, at present, has an average attendance of about one hundred.
+The log school house was soon succeeded by a two-story brick school house built in the western part of the village in 1857.

 A hewn log church was built by some German families as early as 1799.
 Among the churches next in age is the Methodist Episcopal Church, which was originated in 1834.
 The first church building was a frame structure put up for a dwelling by John Boyd.
 The third church in age was a Cumberland Presbyterian church, which was organized about 1836.
 The congregation became so small that they ceased to meet as a church congregation in 1865.
 The U.P. church, a short distance from the village, was built in 1855, although the congregation was organized about 1852.
 The building is a brick one.
 The Cumberland Presbyterians sold their church to the Presbyterians who organized a congregation in Harlansburg about 1875.
 The first blacksmith shop was started by John SMITH, in 1816, south of the village.
 The first one in town was started by Jesse Bentley, in 1831.
 Charles Book operated the first wagon shop in 1862.
 Ira Emerson opened the first boot and shoe shop, which James Sturling had the first tailor shop in 1833.
 The Harlansburg Agricultural and Horticultural Association was organized in 1871, and 24 acre of land leased.
-Fairs were held until some ten years ago, when the company dissolved.
-The population of Harlansburg is about two hundred.
-A railroad which would develop the coal and mineral lands in this neighborhood would be great value to the growth of the town.
+Fairs were held until the 1870s, when the company dissolved.